 MULTI-TIERED TECHNICAL SUPPORT

 Technical support is often subdivided into Support tiers or Support levels, in order to better serve a business or customer base.
 A common support structure revolves around a three-tiered technical support system..

 This is the initial support level responsible for basic customer issues.
 It is synonymous with first-line support, level 1 support denoting basic level technical support functions.

 Approach: The first job of a Tier-1 specialist is to gather the customer’s information and to determine the customer’s issue by analyzing the symptoms and figuring out the underlying problem.
 When analyzing the symptoms, it is important for the technician to identify what the customer is trying to accomplish so that time is not wasted on attempting to solve a symptom instead of a problem.
 Once identification of the underlying problem is established, the specialist can begin sorting through the possible solutions available.

-Issues covered: Technical support specialists in this group typically handle straightforward and simple problems while possibly using knowledge management tool.
-This includes troubleshooting methods such as verifying physical layer issues, resolving username and password problems, uninstalling/reinstalling basic software applications, verification of proper hardware and software set up, and assistance with navigating around application menus.
+Issues covered: Support specialists in this group typically handle straightforward and simple problems while possibly using knowledge management tool.
+This includes troubleshooting methods such as verifying physical layer issues, resolving username and password problems, verification of proper hardware and software set up, and assistance with navigating around application menus.

 - Password reset

 - High level application usage or How-to questions